dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 - migration with manual notarization
 - selfimport migration.

-The migration process consists of making a burn transaction in the source chain and making an import transaction for the burned value which is created in the source chain but is sent to the destination chain.
+The migration process consists of making an export or burn transaction in the source chain and making an import transaction for the burned value which is created in the source chain but is sent to the destination chain.
 Komodo validation code checks that for the import transaction there exists a corresponding burn transaction and that it is not spent more than once.